MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-what-is-new-preview.md

 ### Source Code Extended Access

-The source path command (.srcpath, .lsrcpath (Set Source Path))[-srcpath---lsrcpath--set-source-path-.md] has been updated to include a new tag – *DebugInfoD*.
+The source path command [.srcpath, .lsrcpath (Set Source Path)](-srcpath---lsrcpath--set-source-path-.md) has been updated to include a new tag – *DebugInfoD*.
 For more information, see [Source Code Extended Access](source-code-extended-access.md).

 ### Host and guest states of WOW processes in the data model